I wanna do real bad things to you...

 In any case, True Blood has been a shining star in the crown of the HBO original series lineup, which also includes the smash hits Boardwalk Empire, Girls, Game of Thrones, The Newsroom, Veep, Treme and The Wire.
 And as each season of True Blood is ten or twelve episodes, each running approximately 55 minutes, it doesn't take too long to get caught up on past seasons.
 It's available via HBO streaming and all the seasons have been released on DVD.
 To date, it has not been shown on Netflix or Hulu.

 My broad brush-stroke take on True Blood is that it's a fun, sexy, thrilling TV series and those who enjoy vampire mythos or other supernaturally-themed stories and characters would enjoy it.
 I'd definitely recommend it to fans of any of the other HBO original series I mentioned in the previous paragraph.
-I think they're ending the series at just the right time, before they well and truly run out of good ideas and end up on that most cynical of TV-writing paths that will lead to jumping the shark.
+I think they're ending the series at just the right time, before they well and truly run out of good ideas and end up on that most cynical of TV-writing paths: jumping the shark.

 Some see the show as allegory for the struggle for LGBT rights around the world, and I must agree: that's not too far off the mark.
 Not that LGBT characters are lacking on True Blood (in fact there are many), but it is the vampires' struggle for mainstream acceptance that resonates loudly with LGBT rights advocates.